Cyril Smith: Early career

 Smith joined the Liberal Party in 1945 and was a member of the National Executive Committee of the Young Liberals in 1948 and 1949.
 From 1948 to 1950, he was Liberal agent in Stockport, but after the party suffered poor election results in 1950 and 1951, he was advised by the losing Liberal candidate for Stockport, Reg Hewitt, to join the Labour Party.

 In 1952, Smith was elected a Labour councillor for the Falinge ward of Rochdale.
 By 1954, he was chairman of Rochdale Council's Establishment Committee.
-In 1963 Smith switched committee roles to be responsible for Estates which included overseeing residential and town centre development.
+In 1963, Smith switched committee roles to be responsible for Estates which included overseeing residential and town centre development.
 He was appointed the Labour Mayor of Rochdale in 1966, with his mother, Eva, acting as mayoress (she retained her job as a cleaner in Rochdale Town Hall whilst in the post).
 In her work as a cleaner at the town hall, Smith's mother was banned from entering the police station – likewise based in the building – because she would search through its bins for information to help her son.

 Smith's mayoral duties were filmed for the BBC's Man Alive documentary series, in an episode titled "Santa Claus for a Year".
 In 1966 he was appointed chairman of the Education Committee overseeing the introduction of comprehensive education in the district.
 In the same year he was appointed Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours.
 According to his autobiography, Smith was found guilty of an offence relating to public lotteries and bound over to keep the peace for twelve months.

 In 1966, Smith resigned the Labour whip when the party refused to vote for an increase in council house rents and sat with four other councillors as independents until 1970.
-His subsequent return to the Liberal Party, and his election as a Liberal MP, caused surprise after his role in opposing Ludovic Kennedy, the Liberal candidate in the 1958 Rochdale by-election.
-Controversy was sparked by Rochdale Liberals when the parliamentary candidate, Garth Pratt, was deselected to make way for Smith's return to the party.
+He rejoined the Liberals in a personal capacity in 1968, which caused surprise to those who remembered his role in opposing Ludovic Kennedy, the Liberal candidate in the 1958 Rochdale by-election.
+Controversy was sparked by many Rochdale Liberals when their parliamentary candidate, Garth Pratt, was deselected to make way for Smith in advance of the 1970 general election.

 During the 1960s Smith was active on many Rochdale Council committees regarding youth activities.
 These included: Rochdale Youth Orchestra, Rochdale Youth Theatre Workshop, governorship of 29 Rochdale schools and chairmanship of the Youth Committee, Youth Employment Committee and the Education Committee.